second-state/wasm-learning/faas/yolo-tflite/README.md

 ## Run the WASM bytecode

 You must have Node.js and NPM installed to proceed.
+In addition you will need a Nodejs addon, which you can [install via these instructions](https://github.com/second-state/wasm-joey/blob/master/documentation/installation.md#ssvm-nodejs-add-on)

 Install TensorFlow Lite